This post will cover where Streamlabs recordings are stored and where you can find them on your computer.

 - 60 minutes: 2.7GB

-Depending on your settings and how complicated your audio/video tracks are, your mileage may vary.
+Your mileage may vary depending on your settings and how complicated your audio/video tracks are.
 Ultimately, before putting major time and energy into a project, you should make sure you have plenty of drive space for recording.

 Most important of all, do a few test recordings to make sure everything looks good and fits within your specifications.
 If you need to adjust any settings to make the audio or video more clear, or to make it smaller and easier to edit, always take care of that before recording hours of content.